 The main benefit of mathematics courses in computer science (or maybe software 'engineering') curriculums is that good mathematics classes (if you're lucky enough to be in one) teach students to attack problems from many different angles, as if it were of second nature.
 Also, the ability to think abstractly is an important byproduct -- but just so you know, nobody really thinks abstractly, they all fake it.
 The actual content of the courses is largely irrelevant, except for some particular subjects, like discrete math.

 The ability to attack problems from different directions is what is important, and where you get that ability is not.

-Are you in the trig part of your curriculum right now?
+By the way, Are you in the trig part of your curriculum right now?

 I'll have to agree with Rashakil on this one.
 Math is extremely important.
 A few years back I would have told you that math is just worthless crap you will never use, but once you get into the more strenuous classes you'll see the real importance of it.
 I have the first 6 chapters of calculus right now and it's really taught me a lot.
 You'll be able to solve programming problems more logically and easily.

 What is the best way to attack any math such as colllege algebra, calc and geometery?